Fuad-HH/degas2/README.md

 This is (currently) a fork of dstotler's DEGAS2 repository.
-Here, FWEB is included as a submodule.
+Here, FWEB is included as a dependency.

 To install:
 - In .bashrc or wherever you set environment variables, Set DEGASROOT to the directory you installed DEGAS (the directory in which this file is located)